Laser Vein Treatments with Vbeam – Nonsurgical

 How many treatments will I need?

 Often, OC patients find that 2-3 treatments spaced about 6-8 weeks apart are sufficient.
 However, the number of treatments necessary depends on the number, color, and size of the vessels being treated.

 Do the treatments hurt?

-Although many Mission Viejo and Orange County patients report little or no discomfort, some may experience a mild stinging sensation when the laser pulse is delivered.
+Although many Orange County patients report little or no discomfort, some may experience a mild stinging sensation when the laser pulse is delivered.
 The cooling sprays before and directly after each laser pulse help sooth the skin during treatment.